cysouw/diathesis/text/c02_structure.md

 b.
 Ich beschmiere die Wunde mit der Salbe.
 :::

 Different variants of object exchange show an astonishingly strong correlation between syntactic pattern and semantic interpretation.
-Basically, promotions have the effect that the new object is a part of the old object (i.e. the new object is a ~~meronym~~), while demotions have the reverse effect, i.e. the new object encompasses the old object (i.e. the new object is a ~~holonym~~).
-To appreciate this generalisation is important to recall how demotions and promotions are defined for chained diatheses (cf. [@sec:intro-remapping]).
+Basically, promotions have the effect that the new object role is a part of the old object role (i.e. the new object is a ~~meronym~~), while demotions have the reverse effect in that the new object role encompasses the old object role (i.e. the new object is a ~~holonym~~).
+To appreciate this generalisation it is important to recall how demotions and promotions are defined for chained diatheses.
 This definition is not trivial because chained diatheses are always a combination of both a promotion and a demotion.
 So the question is which of the two 'wins'.

-An object exchange is a combinations of a promotion (objective ~~[Ø › OBJ]~~, applicative ~~[ADJ › OBJ]~~ or locative ~~[PBJ › OBJ]~~) and a demotion (deobjective ~~[OBJ › Ø]~~, antipassive ~~[OBJ › ADJ]~~ or delocative ~~[OBJ › PBJ]~~).
-By definition, a chained diathesis is deemed to be a demotion when the demotion-part is stronger than the promotion-part, and vice versa.
+An object exchange is a combinations of a promotion (objective ~~[Ø › OBJ]~~, applicative ~~[ADJ › OBJ]~~ or obligatory-location applicative ~~[PBJ › OBJ]~~) and a demotion (deobjective ~~[OBJ › Ø]~~, antipassive ~~[OBJ › ADJ]~~ or obligatory-location antipassive ~~[OBJ › PBJ]~~).
+By definition (cf. [@sec:intro-remapping]), a chained diathesis is deemed to be an overall demotion when the demotion-part is stronger than the promotion-part, and vice versa.
 This strength is measured as the size of the 'jump' on the ~~macrorole hierarchy~~, repeated here in [@next].
 Different kinds of chained demotions can even be compared: the stronger the difference in 'jump size', the more extreme the demotion (likewise with promotions).
 This whole concept of chained demotions/promotions can be visualised by considering the top-right to bottom-left diagonal in [@fig:objectchains].
 The top-right corner ~~[OBJ › OBJ › Ø]~~ is the most extreme demotion and the bottom-left corner ~~[Ø › OBJ › OBJ]~~ is the most extreme promotion.
 All other possibilities are in between on this diagonal.

 ::: ex
-Macrorole Hierarchy
+~~Macrorole Hierarchy~~

 ~~SBJ » OBJ » PBJ » ADJ » Ø~~
 :::

-For example, consider again the diathesis from *schmieren* to *beschmieren* [@next].
+For example, consider again the diathesis from *schmieren* to *beschmieren*, repeated below in [@next].
 It consist of a promotion from a prepositional phrase *auf die Wunde* to an accusative *die Wunde* and a demotion from an accusative *die Salbe* to a prepositional phrase *mit der Salbe*.
-The promotion starts from an obligatory location, i.e. this is a locative diathesis ~~[PBJ › OBJ]~~.
+The promotion starts from an obligatory location, i.e. an obligatory-locational applicative ~~[PBJ › OBJ]~~.
 In contrast, the demotion ends in an optional instrumental phrase, i.e. this is an antipassive diathesis ~~[OBJ › ADJ]~~.
-Now, an antipassive demotion ('two steps down') is a bigger jump on the macrorole hierarchy than a locative promotion ('one step up'), so the whole object exchange ~~[PBJ › OBJ › ADJ]~~ is classified as a demotion.
-According to the above mentioned generalisation, this demotion coincides with the fact that the new object *Wunde* is the holonym to which the old object *Salbe* is applied.
+Now, an antipassive demotion ('two steps down') is a bigger jump on the macrorole hierarchy than a obligatory-location promotion ('one step up'), so the whole object exchange ~~[PBJ › OBJ › ADJ]~~ is classified as a demotion ('nett one step down').
+According to the above mentioned generalisation, this demotion coincides with the fact that the new object *Wunde* is the holonym to which the old meronymic object *Salbe* is applied.

 ::: ex
-~~Object exchange with demotion [PBJ › OBJ › ADJ]~~
+~~Demoted object exchange [PBJ › OBJ › ADJ]~~

 a.
 Ich schmiere die Salbe auf die Wunde.
 b. ^* Ich schmiere die Salbe.